-After I updated my BIOS Utility I an unable to access the BIOS and I require a password that I didn't create
+After I updated my BIOS Utility I am unable to access the BIOS, and I require a password that I didn't create

 Please reply my message!

 Hello Alan.
 Thank you for your request.
 There are a couple of options open to you, which I will outline below.

 This is straightforward to do on a PC.
 Simply pop open the chassis and remove the CMOS battery (as pictured above) from its place on the motherboard.
 You will recognize it because it is big, silver, and usually has the words Lithium Battery CR2032 written on it.

 Be careful when removing the battery.
 They are usually fit quite tight into their placeholder and sometimes held in place by a little metal bar.